Anumania/dont_starve_bot/README.md

 on first startup, you should start the discord bot first and then don't starve to prevent a crash

-2 commands: `dst!dstlink` will tell the discord bot to copy all messages sent in dont starve to the current channel, this can be a dm directly to it. `!send<message>` to send messages to dont starve.
+2 commands: `dst!link` will tell the discord bot to copy all messages sent in dont starve to the current channel, this can be a dm directly to it. `!send<message>` to send messages to dont starve.

 the bot will not remember what channel to send to after a shutdown